 Changes in the weather, especially in the wind's speed, bring changes in the atmospheric pressure or the barometric pressure.
 Species of fish like Trout, Grouper, Snapper, and Tarpon, who have larger swim bladders, are more sensitive to air pressure changes.
 A drop in barometric pressure indicates imminent colder weather, while a rise in the pressure implies improved weather and clearer skies.

 Tides directly influence the feeding cycles of the fishes.
-During the flood tide, the fishes tend to cling on to the coastal areas to feed themselves on tiny organisms with fresh water.
+During the flood tide, the fishes tend to cling on to the coastal areas to feed themselves on tiny organisms with fresh water that they man not be able to reach when the water is low.
 Similarly, the fishes often feed themselves on the tail-end of the ebb tide.

 Now that we know how different atmospheric variants impact fishing exercises, the next obvious question is, how do we get to know about these variants beforehand?
 There are online tools available that help you know everything about these parameters in their minutest details and much more.